December 30, 2021

 Sometimes during this process, blood calcium level drops which can cause numbness or muscle spasms.
 But this can be easily remedied by adding calcium to the blood, either by mouth or via the IV line.

 Once enough T-cells have been created, they will be administered to the patient.
-A few days before the CAR T-cell therapy, the patient may be given chemotherapy to help lower the number of other immune cells.
+A few days before this immunotherapy, the patient may be given chemotherapy to help lower the number of other immune cells.

 This gives CAR T-cells a better chance to activate and fight the cance- causing cells.
 The chemotherapy administered just before the infusion process is not very intense as these T-cells work best when they can find some cancer cells to attack.
-The CAR T-cells then begin to bind with cancer-causing cells and multiply to combat malignant cancer cells.
+They begin to bind with cancer-causing cells and multiply to combat malignant cancer cells.

 CAR T-cell therapy can be considered if conventional cancer treatments, such as chemotherapy are ineffective or if cancer recurs.